Kozlowski's $6,000 shower curtain to find new home

-NEW YORK Dennis Kozlowski's infamous $6,000 shower curtain will soon have a new home.
+NEW YORK, June 14 Dennis Kozlowski's infamous $6,000 shower curtain will soon have a new home.

 The custom gold-and-burgundy curtain, which helped turn Kozlowski into a poster boy for corporate greed, has been held in storage by prosecutors since before his conviction in 2005.